How ready are you for severe weather? These 10 tips will help you prepare

 1. Preparedness kit

-Create an emergency preparedness kit with food and water, batteries and other basic supplies for each family member to last at least three days.
+Create an emergency preparedness kit with food and water, batteries, battery-powered radio, flashlights, blankets and other basic supplies for each family member to last at least three days.
 Remember to include essential medications, copies of important documents and special items for children and pets.
+Make sure to have cash available - banks may be closed or inaccessible after a storm.
 Click here for a list of supplies you should have.

 2. Know your evacuation route